real-logic/aeron/aeron-archive/README.md

 [![Javadocs](http://www.javadoc.io/badge/io.aeron/aeron-all.svg)](http://www.javadoc.io/doc/io.aeron/aeron-all)

 The aeron-archive is an service which enables Aeron data stream recording and replay support from an archive.

 Currently implemented functionality:
 - **Record:** service can record a particular subscription, described by `<channel, streamId>`.
 Each resulting image for the subscription will be recorded under a new `recordingId`.
 Local network publications are recorded using the spy feature for efficiency.

+- **Extend:** service can extend an existing recording by appending.

 - **Replay:** service can replay a recorded `recordingId` from a particular `position`, and for a particular length.